Bringing Leading Global Universities Together

 U21 publishes 2020 Impact Report

-U21 is delighted to publish it's first online, video-rich publication Impact Report covering activities undertaken in 2020.
+U21 is delighted to publish it's first online, video-rich publication of the Impact Report, covering activities undertaken in 2020.

 In 2020, U21 funded over 40 collaborative cross-member projects and offered real-time virtual global educational and training opportunities to over 1,500 students and 200 staff, the majority of whom had never attended a U21 network event before.